KuoHsu/chatgpt_chatbot/README.md

 #### **Set configuration**

-Before using, check [config.json](./config.json) is setting, this file include telegram-bot's token, line-bot's setting, and other setting, so don't forget.
-If you don't want to record user's chatrecord, just setting option 'database.using' to 'N' in this file.
+Before using, check [config.json](./config.json) is setting, this file include telegram-bot's token, line-bot's setting, and other setting.
+If you don't want to record user's chatrecord, set option 'database.using' to 'N' in this file.

 ---